-- Hermosa Beach and Pier (1.5 miles): The bike path is wide and smooth through this area, with wide sandy beaches on your right and multi-million dollar homes on your left.
-On the weekends, the pier hosts concerts, festivals and events; watch for red lights telling you if you need to walk your bike (fines are heavy if you don’t).
+- Hermosa Beach and Pier (1.5 miles): The Strand bike path is wide and smooth through this area, with wide sandy beaches on your right and multi-million dollar homes on your left.
+On weekends, Hermosa Beach Pier hosts concerts, festivals and events.
+Watch for red lights telling you if you need to walk your bike (fines are heavy if you don’t).

 - Torrance Beach (1.5 miles): Enjoy this quieter section of the trail with great views of the Rancho Palos Verdes cliffs to the south.
 Have a picnic, relax at the beach or grab a drink at the beach-side cafe.

 Then turn around for the return trek!
-Now that you know what to expect, you can stop and enjoy your favorite spots heading north along The Strand bike path.
+Now that you know what to expect, you can stop and enjoy your favorite spots heading north along The Strand bike path in Los Angeles.

 ON-STREET SECTIONS of The Strand Bike Path

-This is a very important part to cover for an amateur cyclist like me!
+This is a very important section for an amateur cyclist like me!

-The Strand has 3 on-street sections: Marina Del Rey, Hermosa Beach (optional) and King Harbor (between Hermosa and Redondo beaches).
-These stretches are all well-marked and the last two have a barrier from traffic.
+Marvin Braude Bike Trail has 3 on-street sections: Marina Del Rey, Hermosa Beach (optional) and King Harbor (between Hermosa Beach and Redondo Beach).
+These on-street sections are all well-marked and the last two have a barrier from traffic.

-1. Marina Del Rey: UNPROTECTED On-Street Bike Path
+1. Marina Del Rey: UNPROTECTED On-Street Section of The Strand Bike Path

-There are two short stretches of unprotected on-street bike paths that wrap you around the marina.
+There are two short sections of unprotected on-street bike paths that wrap you around Marina Del Rey.
 When you reach Venice Beach Pier, turn onto Washington Blvd.
 Watch out for pedestrians and cars fighting for parking spots.

 Note: When heading north on your return trip, the bike lanes along both Fiji Way and Washington Blvd follow are on the outside of the lanes (i.e. follow the flow of traffic).

-2. Hermosa Beach: MOSTLY PROTECTED On-Street Bike Path (Optional)
+2. Hermosa Beach: MOSTLY PROTECTED On-Street Section of The Strand Bike Path (Optional)

 When you reach 35th Street where Hermosa Beach starts, you have two options.
-You can either stay on the dedicated bike path along the beach (which can get quite busy with pedestrians during the summer) or take the mostly protected on-street path along Hermosa Ave.
+You can either stay on the dedicated bike path along Hermosa Beach (which can get quite busy with pedestrians during the summer) or take the mostly protected on-street section along Hermosa Ave.

-To access the Hermosa Beach bike path, watch for the pedestrian sign at 35th Street.
+To access The Strand bike path along Hermosa Beach, watch for the pedestrian sign at 35th Street.
 It’ll direct you down a set of stairs and then you’re good to go on the bike path.

-If you continue straight along Hermosa Ave, you’ll have a two-way protected bike path until 28th Street and then unprotected until 26th Street.
+If you continue straight along Hermosa Ave, there’s a two-way protected on-street bike path until 28th Street and then unprotected until 26th Street.
 You can either get back onto the beachside bike path at 26th Street or earlier at Longfellow Ave (to avoid the unprotected section).

-To wrap around King Harbor between Hermosa Beach and Redondo Beach, follow the bike path along N Harbor Dr. This two-way stretch is protected from traffic the entire way.
+To wrap around King Harbor between Hermosa Beach and Redondo Beach, follow The Strand bike path along N Harbor Dr. This two-way on-street section is protected from traffic the entire way.

-Where N Harbor Dr makes a hairpin turn, becoming N Pacific Ave, the bike path continues straight.
-It’ll take you on towards International Boardwalk and the pier.
+Where N Harbor Dr makes a hairpin turn, becoming N Pacific Ave, The Strand bike path continues straight.
+It’ll take you on towards International Boardwalk and Redondo Beach Pier.
 Watch for signs at the pier telling you to walk your bike.

 If you have your own bike, you can start cycling The Strand right at the trailhead in Will Rogers State Beach.
 You’ll find a large parking lot at Temescal Canyon Road.

-But for most visitors, the best place to park is closer to Santa Monica Pier where you’ll find lots of bike rental options.
+But for most visitors, the best place to park near The Strand bike path is by Santa Monica Pier where you’ll find lots of bike rental options.
 There are plenty of parking lots nearby along Ocean Ave and Appian Way.
 Daily rate ranges from $7-15/day.
 Expect to pay cash.